nicolasroy/weather-forecast/README.md

 1. Install dependencies with `brew install memcached`
 2. Install gems with `bundle install`
+3. Get a copy of `config/master.key`.
+It should have been provided as a URL to a Gist.
-3. Enable caching with `rails dev:cache`.
+4. Enable caching with `rails dev:cache`.
 Clearing it is done by running `Rails.cache.clear` in a Rails console.

 ### Server